-The Spirit 62″ Take Down Recurve Bow is a wise choice for kids and those using a bow for the first time due to its maximum 36lbs draw weight and the relatively light 2.5lbs weight of the bow itself.
+The Spirit 62″ Take Down Recurve Bow is a wise choice for kids and those using a bow for the first time due to its maximum 36lbs draw weight and its relatively light 2.5lbs weight.

 It must be said that this is a basic bow that doesn’t have the greatest finish.
 However, you get what you expect for the low purchase price.
 It’s a perfectly serviceable bow to help you develop your skills before moving on to something with a more advanced design.

-If you want to be able to use this kit during wet weather, you’ll need to think about coating it with a damp proof covering in order to protect the unfinished wood.
-Or, you could just avoid the rain and wait for the weather to improve.
+If you want to be able to use this kit during wet weather, you’ll need to think about coating it with a damp-proof covering to protect the unfinished wood.
+Or, you could avoid the rain and wait for the weather to improve.

 Like the riser of this bow, the limbs don’t have a great finish.
-However, they are made from maple wood with a fibreglass lamination, so they are pretty tough.
+However, they are made from maple wood with a fiberglass lamination, so they are pretty tough.